Julius Petersen (literary scholar): National Socialism

-Petersen was much criticised, especially after 1945, for the way in which he used his influence as a popular and respected Berlin university professor to pull the mainstream study of Germanistics into line with dogmas of National Socialism which were at best bizarre or offensive, and some of which proved desperately dangerous after their noisiest exponents took power in 1933.
-In 1934 he became the producer-editor of Euphorion, a long established literary journal which now changed its title to "Dichtung und Volkstum" and adopted a starkly nationalistic tone.
+Petersen was much criticised, especially after 1945, for the way in which he used his influence as a popular and respected professor of the Friedrich Wilhelm University of Berlin to pull the mainstream study of Germanistics into line with dogmas of National Socialism which were at best bizarre or offensive, and some of which proved desperately dangerous after their noisiest exponents took power in 1933.
+In 1934 he became the producer-editor of Euphorion, a long established literary journal which now changed its title to Dichtung und Volkstum and adopted a starkly nationalistic tone.
 In 1934 he contributed an article which subsequently became infamous under the title "Die Sehnsucht nach dem Dritten Reich in deutscher Sage und Dichtung" ("The Yearning for the Third Reich in German sagas and ballads").
 The article includes the observation that "belief in the God-given mission of a benevolent saviour and leader becomes a religious certainty".
 Discussion of whether or not Petersen was a "true believer" can quickly become binary.
 It seems likely that he became a member of the government backed "Nationalsozialistischer Deutscher Dozentenbund" (loosely, "National Socialist Lecturers League") if only in order to retain his job at the university, but there is no indication that he ever joined the party itself.
 There are plenty of other statements that he came up with that would have made it very easy for the Hitlerites to believe that he was one of their own.
 On 27 August 1935 Petersen delivered his presidential address to the Goethe Society on the occasion of its fiftieth anniversary.
 He took the opportunity to stress his assessment that Goethe's sense of patriotism corresponded not to quiet contemplation but to "active self-determination to stay true to oneself, self-assertion and the constant striving for self-improvement", and thereby to the "ideology of the Third Reich".
 During an overseas trip he went on record with the statement that Goethe would have cheered Germany's brown shirted men of power just as he had cheered the Lützow volunteers who fought against the Napoleonic military occupation in 1813/14.
 By 1945 Petersen was dead, and there was plenty of printed evidence of his stated opinions to ensure that no one came forward at that time to defend his political judgements.